sendgrid/docs/source/API_Reference/Web_API/mail.md

  {% parameter 'text' 'No' 'API call must include at least one of the text or html parameters.'
 'The plain text content of your email message.' %}
  {% parameter 'html' 'No' 'API call must include at least one of the text or html parameters.'
 'The HTML content of your email message.' %}
  {% parameter 'from' 'Yes' 'Must be a valid email address from your domain' 'This is where the email will appear to originate from for your recipient' %}
+ {% parameter 'cc' 'No' 'Must be a valid email address' 'This can also be passed in as an array of email addresses for multiple recipients.
+Example: cc[]=a@mail.com&cc[]=b@mail.com.' %}
  {% parameter 'bcc' 'No' 'Must be a valid email address' 'This can also be passed in as an array of email addresses for multiple recipients.
 Example: bcc[]=a@mail.com&bcc[]=b@mail.com.' %}
  {% parameter 'fromname' 'No' 'Must a valid string' 'This is name appended to the from email field.
 IE - Your name or company name' %}
  {% parameter 'replyto' 'No' 'Must be a valid email address' 'Append a reply-to field to your email message' %}